Stormwater Management Program

 The City provides free disposal of household hazardous chemicals to its residents.
 See the Household Chemical Disposal web page for disposal procedures or Bryan’s Environmental Services Department web page for safer alternatives.

-Can leaves and grass clippings go in the storm drain?
+No, natural items like leaves and grass clippings should not go in the storm drain.

 Who do I call if I see anyone illegally dumping into the storm drain?